 Sunshine on a rainy day...

-The health of people in Britain is being put at risk by official policy that discourages sunbathing and promotes use of sunblock products.
-The cost of disease caused by insufficient exposure to sunlight and consequent deficiency of vitamin D is estimated to be billions of pounds per year in Britain.
+According to the UK's Health Research Forum, the health of people in Britain is being put at risk by deceived wisdom that discourages any form of sunbathing and promotes the use of sunblock products.
+There is, it says, a cost in terms of disease risk, caused by insufficient exposure to sunlight and deficiency in vitamin D, which they estimate to amount to billions of pounds of money and resources wasted each year.

 Government advice to “cover up, keep in the shade…and use factor 15 plus sunscreen”* is based on outdated information, mistaken interpretation of evidence and guesswork.
 It ignores evidence showing that insufficient vitamin D is closely associated with, and almost certainly is a cause of, dozens of chronic diseases including 16 different types of cancers, several nervous system diseases including schizophrenia and multiple sclerosis, diabetes, raised blood pressure, polycystic ovary disease, menstrual problems, infertility, infections and dental decay.